codio-templates/ThinkJava2/.guides/content/immutable-objects-more-generalization.md

 }
 ```

 When this line executes, it evaluates `rows` and passes the value, which is `7` in this example, as an argument.
 In `printRow`, this value is assigned to `cols`.
-As a result, the number of columns equals the number of rows, so we get a square \mbox{7 x 7} table, instead of the previous \mbox{7 x 6} table.
+As a result, the number of columns equals the number of rows, so we get a square 7 x 7 table, instead of the previous 7 x 6 table.
+Once you've made both of the above changes, press "Run!" to see what happens.
+{Run!}(sh .guides/bg.sh javac code/ch09/Tables.java java -cp code/ch09/ Tables 4)

 When you generalize a method appropriately, you often find that it has capabilities you did not plan.
 For example, you might notice that the multiplication table is symmetric.
 Since $ab = ba$, all the entries in the table appear twice.
 You could save ink by printing half of the table, and you would have to change only *one line* of `printTable`: